 This model uses a special auger with a top blade.
-This prevents jams, and cuts down on your prep work.
+This prevents jams and cuts down on your prep work.

 The motor runs at a super-slow 47 rpm, which is slower than Omega and other masticating versions.
 Between the 200-watt motor and 3-stage gear reduction system, this baby packs the equivalent of 9 HP.
-That’s far and away the most powerful setup we’ve seen on a masticating juicer.
+That’s far and away from the most powerful setup we’ve seen on a masticating juicer.

 Its slow, relentless power ensures truly “cold-pressed” juice.
 All of the plastic parts and housing are BPA-free.
-You can also use the Slowstar as a mincer, or to make nut butters.
+You can also use the Slowstar as a mincer, or to make nut butter.
 That’s our favorite advantage the Tribest has over competing models by Breville and Omega.

 Plus, it’s covered by a 10-year warranty.
 We think the Slowstar is a great choice for people who want the nutritional benefits of a masticating model without all the grunt work!